nicodalessandro11/uoc-tfg-auq/shared/scripts/data/git_history.md

 # *Are U Query-ous?* - GIT LOGS

+## 🔐 Config | 2025-05-31 | Update pipeline and project configuration

+- Modified the .github/workflows/et-pipeline.yml file to enhance the workflow
+- Updated the pyproject.toml in auq_data_engine to ensure project dependencies are up-to-date
+- Technical details: Changes were made to the pipeline configuration and Python project setup

+This commit aims to improve the efficiency of the pipeline and ensure the project setup is current with the latest dependencies.

 ## 🛠️ Setup | 2025-05-31 | Added pyproject.toml

 - Created and staged pyproject.toml file